Phase 1, Building in the Open

 > 2. OUR CONTRIBUTION

-LocalGhost is our piece of the puzzle: a privacy-first, self-hosted AI system designed to run entirely on your hardware, built around at least seven daemons that each handle one job, including ghost.shadowd which exists solely to challenge your thinking rather than confirm it.
-The system runs hidden volumes and duress mode for when encryption alone isn't enough, with hardware tiers from Raspberry Pi to rack mount.
+LocalGhost is our piece of the puzzle, a privacy-first, self-hosted AI system designed to run entirely on your hardware, built around a fleet of daemons that each handle one job, from ingesting your text, images, audio, and structured data, through building the memory layer, to backup, encryption, duress mode, and ghost.shadowd which exists to challenge your thinking instead of confirming it.
+The fleet starts at ten daemons and will grow over time as new modalities and jobs are added.
+Hardware tiers run from Raspberry Pi to rack mount.

 The technical details live in the repo.
 Architecture, security model, roadmap phases, hardware specs, all documented there.

-Current status: Phase 0.
+Current status, Phase 1.
 Software releases are named after ghosts, from wisp through poltergeist, and hardware ships after software is stable.

 > 3. HOW TO HELP